axtk/codeshape/README.md

 # codeshape

-Code-style rules for *eslint*, *typescript-eslint*, and *stylelint*
+*A linting utility with a built-in set of code-style rules for JS, TS, and CSS*

 ## Usage

+- Install `codeshape` globally: `npm i -g codeshape`;
-For quick linting, run `npx codeshape` in a project directory.
+- Run `codeshape` in a project directory;

-To see more options, run `npx codeshape --help`.
+- See more options: `codeshape --help`.

 ## Features